rafi0020/Book-list/README.md

 clone this git and run this command

-npm install && npm start
+'npm install && npm start'